ludwigm/content-id/README.md

 //=> 'abcAbc-abc_abc.abc__abc'

 /*
  * Concatenate the three components with '~' as the separator.
-Escape the middle one.
-If the last one is a number,
+If the last one is a number, add zero left-padding
- * add zero left-padding to 11 digits
+ * until 11 digits
  */
 contentid.assemble('source', 'provider name', 'articleId');
 //=> 'source~providerName~articleId'